-The Rotary Club of Northampton West was founded in 1969 and for over 46 years has continued to be a source of enjoyment to its members and service to the local community.
+The Rotary Club of Northampton West was founded in 1969 and for over 48 years has continued to be a source of enjoyment to its members and service to the local community.

-We currently have 50 members with a wide mix of social and vocational interests.
+We currently have 43 members with a wide mix of social and vocational interests.

-Members largely come from senior level professional and management backgrounds in private and public organisations.
+Members largely come from senior-level professional and management backgrounds in private and public organisations.

 We welcome both men and women as members of the club.
-They use their professional and organisational skills to help people of all ages with local community projects and charities in Northampton and help with international Rotary projects such as world wide eradication of polio.
+They use their professional and organisational skills to help people of all ages with local community projects and charities in Northampton and help with international Rotary projects such as worldwide eradication of polio.

 We meet every Friday for lunch in Northampton.
-We enjoy a meal and share lively good humoured conversation.
+We enjoy a meal and share lively good-humoured conversation.
 We often have a guest speaker and occasionally we hold debates and discussions.
-Sometimes our Friday meetings are devoted to planning and preparing for our community support and fund raising projects.
+Sometimes our Friday meetings are devoted to planning and preparing for our community support and fundraising projects.

 Come and join us, we are always looking for new members.

 Terry Atkinson of the Rotary club of Northampton Becket will be talking to us about their clubs involvement in supporting a Malawian schools project.details

 Thursday 28th June 19.00

 Change over meeting when welcome in our new club president Richard Arnold.